-The understanding of plant-based nutrition has come a long way in the last few years.
+The understanding of plant-based nutrition has come a long way in the last decade.
 Today, this dietary choice is widely practiced by a range of people as a safe, healthy way to achieve and maintain good health.
-Even many top-performing and elite athletes are committed to plant-based diets, and, when done properly, is suitable for anyone looking to achieve balanced or optimal health.
+Even many top-performing and elite athletes are committed to plant-based diets, and when done properly, it can be suitable for anyone looking to achieve balanced or optimal health.

 What is a Plant-based Diet?

-Generally speaking, a plant-based diet consists of a rich and varied diet made of vegetables, fruits, tubers, whole grains, nuts, seeds, and legumes.
+Generally speaking, a plant-based diet is built on a foundation of whole grains, fruits, vegetables, legumes, nuts and seeds.
 Each of these categories has a long list of options within.
-Taken altogether, a whole-food, plant-based diet is full of colourful, nutrient-rich, unprocessed (or lightly processed) foods.
+Taken altogether, a healthy, whole-food, plant-based diet is typically full of a variety of colourful, nutrient-rich, unprocessed (or minimally processed) foods.

 Why Choose a Plant-based Diet?

-A plant-based diet is high in nutrients, fibre, vitamins, and minerals.
-It is also typically lower in calories, saturated fat, and cholesterol.
-This method of eating can also be linked to many health benefits, from improved heart health, to lower risk of type 2 diabetes, to healthy weight loss, to reduced inflammation, and much more.
+A plant-based diet is high in fibre, vitamins, and minerals.
+It is also typically lower in calories, saturated fat, and cholesterol compared to diets comprised of more animal-based foods.
+This method of eating can also be linked to many health benefits, from improved heart health to a lower risk of type 2 diabetes, healthy weight loss, reduced inflammation, and much more.

-Some wonder whether a plant-based diet can possibly deliver all of the nutrients a person needs.
-When done thoughtfully, a person can most definitely get all the nutrients they need from a plant-based diet and a vitamin B12 supplement, especially when consuming whole, unprocessed foods.
+Some wonder whether a plant-based diet can possibly deliver all the nutrients a person needs.
+When done thoughtfully, we can most definitely get all the nutrients we need from a varied plant-based diet and a vitamin B12 supplement at the very least.
 If certain nutritional needs are not being met, such as vitamin D in those who don’t get adequate sunshine, some dietary supplements or fortified products are easily added to meals.

 How to Make the Transition?